sandworm-hq/docs/audit/getting-started.md

 Dense, convoluted dependency graphs may require a lot of memory to render into the SVG trees that Sandworm produces.
 If the auditing process crashes with a `heap out of memory` error while outputting the charts, your options are:
 - Allocate more memory to the node process by exporting `NODE_OPTIONS="--max-old-space-size=16384"`
 - Reduce the depth of the tree represented by passing the `--max-depth` option to Sandworm - defaults to 7 layers of depth
+- Use the `--skip-tree` option to skip building the tree
+- Try another package manager
 {% endhint %}

 After completing a report, Sandworm: